jonatkinson/django_material_mkdocs/README.md

 # django_material_mkdocs

-Template Material para Mkdocs com Senha através do Django (django-allauth)

-This combines two projects: django_mkdocs + mkdocs-material
+A Django wrapper application to provide authentication (powered by `django-allauth`) to an `mkdocs` project.
+By default this also includes `mkdocs-material`.

-Arlei F. Farnetani Junior
+The original author was Arlei F. Farnetani Junior (farnetani@gmail.com)
-farnetani@gmail.com

 ## Installation